 6 The Chinese Diaspora

 Li Ma holds a PhD from Cornell University.
-A research fellow affiliated with Calvin University, she is the author of seven books, including most recently Christian Women and Modern China and Babel Church: The Subversion of Christianity in an Age of Mass Media, Globalization and #MeToo.
+A research fellow affiliated with Sage Creative Foundation, she is the author of seven books, including most recently Christian Women and Modern China and Babel Church: The Subversion of Christianity in an Age of Mass Media, Globalization and #MeToo.